5 Healthcare Information Technology Trends to Watch in 2023

-Connectivity and interoperability of medical devices are essential factors that enable hospitals to achieve better patient data flow, accurate identification of high-risk patients, synchronization, and improved overall outcome.
-Google Cloud’s research states that 59% of doctors firmly believe that interoperability will help identify high-risk patients, and 95% believe it will improve patient outcomes.
+Connectivity and interoperability of medical devices are essential factors that enable hospitals to achieve better patient data flow, accurate identification of high-risk patients, synchronization, and improved overall outcomes.
+Google Cloud’s research states that 59% of doctors believe interoperability will help identify high-risk patients, and 95% believe it will improve patient outcomes.

 The opening of St. Stephen’s digital facility is the perfect example of this.
-This digital facility went beyond EMR and included a scalable platform to enhance interoperability.
-The results were decreased infection rates, sepsis algorithms, the efficiency of image documentation, etc. In addition, enhanced interoperability between EMR and the device middleware at St. Stephen’s led to improved patient outcomes and seamless communication between the caregivers.
+This digital facility exceeded EMR and included a scalable platform to enhance interoperability.
+The results were decreased infection rates, sepsis algorithms, the efficiency of image documentation, etc. In addition, enhanced interoperability between EMR and the device middleware at St. Stephen’s led to improved patient outcomes and seamless communication between caregivers.

 The use of Cloud Migration is in full swing.
 Caregivers worldwide use cloud migration to manage emails and EMRs efficiently and make real-time data available for healthcare providers.
 MarketsandMarkets™ estimates that the global cloud computing market for healthcare will touch USD 51.9 billion by 2024.

-It is the solution to many problems related to service delivery, record management, remote care, and reaching low-income families.
+It solves many IT challenges in healthcare related to service delivery, record management, remote care, and reaching low-income families.
 Switching from legacy call center operations to the cloud improves customer engagement and streamlines resolving issues.
-Cloud computing creates a secure and compliant omnichannel contact center platform complemented with a solid ecosystem that enhances customer experience.
+Cloud computing creates a secure and compliant omnichannel contact center platform complemented by a solid ecosystem that enhances customer experience.